 - Signature Page available upon submitting the online application.
 You will need to print, and sign.
 Please do not fold or staple pages.

-- Official Graduate Transcripts (School of Public Health only).
+- Official Graduate Transcripts (School or Program of Public Health only).
 This will need to be in a sealed envelope issued by your school.

 - A copy of your Green card, if you are not a US Citizen.